-The Trustees are pleased to present the annual report and financial statements of Reuters Pension Fund (the "Fund") for the year ended 31 December 2020.
+The Trustees are pleased to present the annual report and financial statements of Reuters Pension Fund (the "Fund") for the year ended 31 December 2021.

-The Fund is a Defined Benefit Scheme and was established under the provisions of a Trust Deed dated 13 December 1893.
+The Fund is an occupational Defined Benefit Scheme and was established under the provisions of a Trust Deed dated 13 December 1893.
 The Fund was closed to new members from 1 April 1999.